 In 2016, MoneySmart determined that the Northern Territory had the highest weekly spend sitting at around $1,700 per week.
 South Australia and Tasmania came in at the lowest weekly spend both sitting just below $1,200.
-Surprisingly, however, comfort spending in the Northern Territory is far lower than other Australian states.
+Surprisingly, however, comfort spending in the Northern Territory is far lower than in other Australian states.
 According to MoneySmart, Tasmania spends double what the NT spends on chocolate each week with Tassy spending $5.57 per week vs $2.81 for the Northern Territory.

 When it comes to strange facts about money, this one is hardly a shocker.
 The headlines of bank scandals, misleading interest rates and irresponsible lending have seemingly left a sour taste in millennials’ mouths.
 Only 8% of millennials surveyed in a recent study would say they trust banks a lot.
 Alongside that, only 26% of millennials would trust banks a little.

 This feeling of distrust and dissatisfaction of the traditional banks by consumers has left a gap for innovative banking initiatives to rise up.
 Neobanking is set to go toe-to-toe with the big four in a BIG way.
 Xinja and Volt are the latest Neobanks to take on the big four banking oligopoly.
 While a relatively new concept in Australia, Neobanks have been growing in popularity in countries such as the UK and will look to do the same here.